Isle of Axholme: Road and railway

+Governance

 There was an Isle of Axholme Rural District from 1894 to 1974, which covered the entire Isle after 1936.
 This became part of the Boothferry district of Humberside in 1974, and since 1996 has been in the North Lincolnshire unitary authority.

+Following boundary changes in 2023, the isle became part of the new Doncaster East and the Isle of Axholme parliamentary constituency in 2024.